turanmerter/Book-Reviews-Made-Serverless/README.md

 ## Functionality of the application

 This application will allow creating/removing/updating/fetching books and their reviews.
 Each book can optionally have an cover image.
-Every book and review can be seen by all users; however, removing and updating can only be done by the original creator.
+Every book and review can be seen by all users; however, **removing and updating can only be done by the original creator**.

 ### Books